FuturesJS/FuturesJS/README.markdown

 ## Wrapping existing functions as promisables and subscribables
-PromiseJS can wrap your functions in order to provide Futures and Subscriptions.
+FuturesJS can wrap your functions in order to provide Futures and Subscriptions.
 Since Promise can't guess the semantics of the parameters passed into your function, nor its results we provide two basic ways to wrap your functions.